-BIO 204, 205 BIOLOGICAL SCIENCE I & II (4, 4)
+BIO 204/205 BIOLOGICAL SCIENCE I & II (4, 4)

 Entry course for Biological Science Majors.
 Biological Science I emphasizes the principles of molecular and cellular biology, bioenergetics, molecular and population genetics, and biological origins, including a critical evaluation of evolution.
 Biological Science II emphasizes the principles of systematics (biological diversity), plant physiology, animal physiology, and ecology.
 Laboratory includes both demonstration and experimental approaches.
+Pre-requisite: A grade of C (73%) or better is required to be enrolled in second semester.
+Exemptions to this policy must be approved by the Department Chair.

-BIO 211, 212 ANATOMY AND PHYSIOLOGY I & II (4, 4)
+BIO 211/212 ANATOMY AND PHYSIOLOGY I & II (4, 4)